Binder Design Excel Jr.

 Summary:

-I was very impressed by t' quality o' this kit’s packagin' and design.
+I be very impressed by t' quality o' this kit’s packagin' and design.
 T' Excel Jr. is a great combination o' style and size that fits for the smaller fields that I fly from and also fits in me small car.

 Overall Rating: 4 out o' 5